 - A FTP program, used on older webhosting accounts to manage files on servers (Git is increasingly replacing FTP for this purpose).
 There are loads of (S)FTP programs available including Cyberduck, Fetch, and FileZilla.

-- An automation system, like Grunt or Gulp, to perform repetitive tasks automatically, for example minifying code and running tests.
+- An automation system like Grunt or Gulp to automatically perform repetitive tasks, such as minifying code and running tests.

 - Templates, libraries, frameworks, etc., to speed up writing common functionality.